 In September of 1943, witnesses saw David Bacon drive his sports car off a California highway and into a bean field.
 As would-be rescuers rushed to his aid, he pleaded for help.
-The interior of the car was soaked with blood.
+Blood soaked the interior of the car.
 Who had done this to him, they asked the dying man.
-Bacon didn't answer then, and the question has never been answered to this day.
+Bacon didn't answer then, and the question remains unanswered to this day.

 Born in 1914, Bacon came from a privileged background.
-His birth name was Gaspar Griswold Bacon.
-His grandfather had been a partner in J.P.
-Morgan's financial empire and took a political turn, becoming U.S. ambassador to France.
+His parents named im Gaspar Griswold Bacon.
+His grandfather worked as a partner in J.P.
+Morgan's financial empire and took a political turn, serving as U.S. ambassador to France.
 His father, Gaspar, had entered Massachusetts politics, rising to the rank of Senate president and then lieutenant governor.
 He peaked in a run for governor against James Michael Curley, the populist mayor of Boston.

 Curley caricatured Bacon as an elite Republican.
 During the campaign Curley hired a Bacon look-alike to drive around and shout at public works employees to "stop leaning on your shovels."

-It could have been expected that David Bacon, born in Barnstable, would rise to prominence, as well.
+His parents probably expected David Bacon, born in Barnstable, to rise to prominence, as well.
 Educated at Groton and Harvard, the younger Gaspar Bacon took a different path, however.
-He wanted to become an actor.
+He wanted to act in movies.
 Bacon trained to fly planes and hobnobbed with the well-to-do.
 He was a family friend of the Roosevelts and a visitor to the White House.

 Starting out in theater on Cape Cod, Bacon got friendly with Jimmy Stewart and Henry Fonda, then unknowns.
 And he would later use these and other connections to struggle up the rungs of success in Hollywood.